 The Shortways virtual assistant can integrate any type of content: PowerPoint documents explaining business procedures, textual definitions of internal rules, micro-learning videos, etc.

-Thanks to this tool, your employees will for example be accompanied in the completion/validation of annual appraisal forms, by having access to contextualized information at the moment they need it.
+Thanks to this tool, your employees will for example be accompanied in the completion/validation of annual performance review, by having access to contextualized information at the moment they need it.

 - Shortways helps you improve your HR processes: